 Request for exceptional favors.

-2) SEVERE CHALLENGE OF THE SERVICE POLICY
+2) SEVERE DISPUTE OF THE SERVICE POLICY

 Practiced by SEGA-FRANCE with formal notice and threats of prosecution and opening of proceedings.